pamburus/hl/README.md

 - Notes

-    * Special field names that are reserved for filtering by predefined fields regardless of the actual JSON field names used to load the corresponding value: `level`, `message`, `caller` and `logger`.
+    * Special field names that are reserved for filtering by predefined fields regardless of the actual source field names used to load the corresponding value: `level`, `message`, `caller` and `logger`.
-    * To address a JSON field with one of these names instead of predefined fields, add a period before its name, i.e., `.level` will perform a match against the "level" JSON field.
+    * To address a source field with one of these names instead of predefined fields, add a period before its name, i.e., `.level` will perform a match against the "level" source field.
-    * To address a JSON field by its exact name, use a JSON-formatted string, i.e. `-q '".level" = info'`.
+    * To address a source field by its exact name, use a JSON-formatted string, i.e. `-q '".level" = info'`.
     * To specify special characters in field values, also use a JSON-formatted string, i.e.
         ```
         $ hl my-service.log -q 'message contain "Error:\nSomething unexpected happened"'